Accounting and the late 2000s financial crisis: Looking Forward: the Potential of Double-Presentation

+payment of contractual cash flows that amortized cost and fair value information be given equal prominence on the financial statements and, thus, that both measures be made available for these financial instruments in public releases of financial reporting information.
+This dual presentation in financial statements — which some investors have asked for—would ensure that both relevant measures are given adequate attention by banks and their auditors.

 Auditors' Role in the 2008 financial crisis

 Demand for Audits

 The primary driver of audit demand is the desire to enhance credibility of the information that companies make available to their potential investors.
 Without an independent party verifying and providing an opinion on a company's financial statements, it is significantly more difficult for firms to attract the investment of the uninformed public.
 It is, therefore, in a company's best interest to have an individual outside of the firm perform an audit in order to provide assurance on the reliability of the information made available to the public.
 This principle of value derived from an audit is evidenced by the fact that 82 percent of companies listed on the New York Stock Exchange were being audited by CPA's even before it became mandatory with the Securities Exchange Acts of 1933 and 1934.

 Information Asymmetry

 The concept of information asymmetry demonstrates the need for auditors as it shows how the gap in information can cause market inefficiencies.
 Information asymmetry occurs when one party in a transaction has either more or superior information than the other party involved has.
 This becomes a problem because it does not allow for the uninformed party to make sound decisions.
 The result often leaves the party without the information ending up on the loser's side of the deal.

 When information asymmetry is pertinent, a situation known as a "Market for Lemons" may occur.
 This theory states that when a seller is more informed than a buyer, the buyer should assume that the quality of the product is average at best due to the lack of information.
 Therefore, sellers of high quality products will not be able to get the value that they want from buyers and have no choice but to withdraw from the market unless they are willing to receive an unfair price.
 This leaves only lower quality items left for sale.
 The result is that trading occurs only at low levels of quality, leaving out both those who want to buy and sell high quality products.